 I have been using the Insight Timer App on my smartphone successfully since late 2016.

-Having already used the App for this long means that my Insight Timer App Review is based on real actual experience of using the App for over 649 consecutive days (over 21 months).
+Having already used the App for this long means that my Insight Timer App Review is based on real actual experience of using the App for over 1050 consecutive days (almost 3 years).

 This App is rated as the top free meditation app on both the Android and IOS stores.
 Once you install it on your smartphone and use it for a while, you will understand why.
 If you have not, I recommend that you do.
 Your future self may well thank you for doing so.

 Meditation has a lot of potential benefits.
 If you do not yet know how to meditate, you can learn how to meditate using the App.
-Jump to Learn Meditation Using This.
+I discuss this later in this article.

 Using this App as a tool to help you meditate is a great practical idea.
 Here are some of the ways that I use this App as a tool to help me meditate.
 For instance: